aatif187/Flutter-ChatApp/README.md

 # Chat_App

-A Real-Time Chatting Mobile Application.
+A Real-Time Chat Mobile Application.
 Easily search any user and chat.
-SignUp amd SignIn smoothly.
+SignUp and SignIn smoothly.

 ## Features-
 - Real-Time Chatting